joao-conde/competitive-programming/resources/theory.md

 ## Dijkstra

-- greedy algorithm to find the shortest path between two nodes
+- greedy algorithm to find the shortest path from one node to all others
 - no negative weight edges allowed
 - O((V + E) log V) with min-heap:
   - heappush once per edge -> E log V